Skip to main content

 Third-Party Content

-There are cases where content redistributed at the Eclipse Foundation is not received as a contribution under the the project license(s).
+There are cases where content redistributed at the Eclipse Foundation is not received as a contribution under the the project licence(s).
 The most common case is a Committer who wishes to redistribute content maintained by another open source project, outside of the Eclipse Foundation.
 Some examples of such packages currently being redistributed by the Eclipse Foundation are projects maintained by The Apache Software Foundation, Mozilla, GTK+, JUnit, JCraft, and others.

 Tracking Contributions